Mental II slot Fire Reels example for demo guide

 Learn the expensive moments for free

-Mental is difficult to read at full speed.
+Mental II is difficult to read at full speed.
 Demo mode lets you slow down your own reactions.
 Watch when a screen is simply atmospheric, when Fire Frames remain relevant, how scatters upgrade features and how quickly a bankroll can move even without real money.
 The goal is not to build confidence.
 The goal is to remove surprise.

 Use a virtual bankroll that mirrors what you would actually risk.
 If your real session budget would be €50, do not practice like you have €10,000.
 Track how many spins your virtual bankroll survives and which decisions made the experience worse.
 That record teaches more than a highlight clip.